North Carolina GOP pushes back on redistricting allegations

 “The court should conduct a hearing to investigate the conduct of plaintiffs and their counsel and issue any appropriate remedy to protect the rights of third parties and the integrity of this proceeding,” lawyers Phil Strach and Mark Braden wrote.

 During the federal case, the GOP legislators had told those judges they had not had time to prepare maps for a special 2017 election.
-But plaintiff’s lawyer Stanton Jones wrote last week that Hofeller’s files would show he had developed numerous draft maps since August 2016.
-He provided no evidence from those files in a June 5 letter.
+But plaintiff’s lawyer Stanton Jones wrote this month that Hofeller’s files would show he had developed numerous draft maps since August 2016.
+He provided no evidence from those files in the June 5 letter.

 Strach and Braden wrote the plaintiffs have “zero support” that the GOP legislators committed wrongdoing, and “their accusations of misconduct are reckless.”
 Besides, they wrote, the current lawsuit is about whether the lines drawn in August 2017 violated the state constitution, “not whether statements in a different case were true.”